Local business offers a unique way to relieve stress — with goats

 “The pandemic made us kind of the place to be and it’s been very popular.
 We’ve probably had close to a thousand people out here in the past year,” said Clarkson.
 “I would say, everyone of them left here feeling more healthier, feeling less stressed, and feeling like we’re going to get through this.”

-For more information on how you can make a reservation visit https://www.rowandaletherapygoats.com/
+For more information on how you can make a reservation, click here.

+If you or someone you know is experiencing a crisis, help is available.
+Erie County’s Crisis Hotline is available 24 hours a day: 716-834-3131.
+The National Suicide Prevention Lifeline is also available 24 hours a day: 1-800-273-8255.
+For more information, visit CrisisServices.org.